RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 .. attention::

-   :red:`MobaXterm users DO NOT enable Remote monitoring!` See :ref:`mobaxterm monitoring` for more info.
+   | DO NOT enable Remote monitoring!
+   | See :ref:`mobaxterm monitoring` for more info.